-One respondent commented on the roles of standards of practice, relative to the Guides and Interpretative Opinions as to Professional Conduct, which are "standards" of professional conduct.
-He commented that this Standard could raise questions and perhaps cause confusion unless guidance is provided as to whether the Standard of Practice or the "standard" of professional conduct applies.
-The committee has written this Standard to be complete and sufficient, so that the Standard will provide specific guidance on documentation and disclosure in ratemaking and loss reserving, within the general framework provided by Interpretative Opinion 3.
+One respondent commented on the roles of standards of practice, relative to the Guides and Interpretative Opinions as to Professional Conduct, which are standards of professional conduct.
+He commented that this standard could raise questions and perhaps cause confusion unless guidance is provided as to whether the standard of practice or the standard of professional conduct applies.
+The committee has written this standard to be complete and sufficient, so that the standard will provide specific guidance on documentation and disclosure in ratemaking, loss reserving, and valuations, within the general framework provided by Interpretative Opinion 3.

-Other changes of a grammatical or editorial nature have been adopted, many in response to comments received.
+Other changes of a grammatical or editorial nature were adopted, many in response to comments received.